FH-Potsdam/fhpCoursesScraper/README.md

 [![Join the chat at https://gitter.im/FH-Potsdam/coursesAPI][gitterBadge]][gitterUrl]

 # FHP Design Courses Scraper
-This scrapper is designed to extract informations about the design courses given in the University of Applied Science Potsdam.
-More precisely, it focuses on scrapping the [online course catalog][vorlesungsverzeichnis FHP] of the design faculty.
+This scrapper is designed to extract informations about the design courses given in the University of Applied Science Potsdam as well as the teachers of the school.
+More precisely, it focuses on scrapping the [online course catalog][vorlesungsverzeichnis FHP] of the design faculty and the [page listing the people involved in the school][people list FHP].

 ## Prerequisites
 To contribute to the development and to run the courses API, make sure you fulfill the following prerequisites: